fernandoescolar/RoutingRecords/README.md

 dotnet run
 ```

-> **Disclaimer**: this solution is great for quick little APIs.But its use is not recommended in production applications.
+> **Disclaimer**: this solution is great for quick little APIs.
+But its use is not recommended in production applications.

 ### Traditional way

 In the StartUp file you have to call `AddRouteRecords` in the `ConfigureServices` and `MapRouteRecords` in the enpoints mapping section: